bweatherson/demons/latest-export.md

 It is of the first importance that these questions not be confused.
 The answers to the two questions are different, and the constraints on plausible answers to the two questions are different.

 This book argues for a particular answer to the first question.
-I'll call this answer _causal defensivism_.
+I'll call this answer _causal ratificationism_.
 It says that what makes a decision good is that the decision maker can rationally defend it.
 Once the decision is made, the decision makes sense.
-That's the reason for including 'defensivism' in the name.
-The account I'll give of what it is to rationally defend a decision gives a central role to causal concepts, which is why I've included the first word in the name.
+The decision can be ratified by the decision maker.
+That's the reason for including 'ratificationism' in the name.
+The account I'll give of what it is to rationally ratify a decision gives a central role to causal concepts, which is why I've included the first word in the name.

-Once I've set it out, causal defensivism won't look too surprising to people familiar with contemporary game theory.
+Once I've set it out, causal ratificationism won't look too surprising to people familiar with contemporary game theory.
 But it does look fairly different to most contemporary decision theory.
 For example, it doesn't assign values to options, and instruct choosers to maximise value.
 Most contemporary work in decision theory does just that, with the primary disputes being over how to identify the values.

-Causal defensivism most closely resembles work in decision theory that follows @Skyrms1990 in looking at whether a chooser's views are in equilibrium.
+Causal ratificationism most closely resembles work in decision theory that follows @Skyrms1990 in looking at whether a chooser's views are in equilibrium.
 But most such views go on to identify a privileged equilibrium in decision problems that have multiple equilibria.
-Causal defensivism does not.
+Causal ratificationism does not.
 Very roughly, it just says that the chooser must rationally be in equilibrium, and then their choice is rational.

-Causal defensivism isn't just different from most existing theories.
+Causal ratificationism isn't just different from most existing theories.
 It violates all sorts of constraints that philosophical decision theorists have, implicitly or explicitly, imposed on theories of decision.
 I'll set out these constraints precisely in section \@ref(procdef), and call them collectively **proceduralism**.
 Much of the rest of the book will be a sustained argument against proceduralism.
 If one were trying to answer the second question I started with, how should one make good decisions, proceduralism would be a very plausible set of constraints.
 But they are not plausible constraints on answers to the first question, what makes a decision good.

 If I'm going to rest so much argumentative weight on the difference between these questions, and on the different constraints on answers to them, I better say more about what the questions mean, and why I think they are so different.
 Let's turn to that first.